GV4N4: Comparative Political Behaviour

 Using Facebook as a Research Tool: Experiments on Facebook (lecture recording)

-In previous years, I taught the following modules at KCL, the University of Zurich, and the University of Oxford:
+In previous years, I taught the following modules at the LSE, KCL, the University of Zurich, and the University of Oxford:

 Comparative Political Systems (1st year undergraduate core course for all Politics students; taught jointly with Damien Bol, Hanna Kleider and Peter John)